MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/m365-custom-connectors.md

 ## Enable or disable connectors in Teams

-The Exchange Online PowerShell v2 module uses modern authentication and works with multi-factor authentication (MFA) to connect to all Exchange related PowerShell environments in Microsoft 365.
-Admins can use Exchange Online PowerShell to disable connectors for an entire tenant or a specific group mailbox.
-If a connector is disabled, it affects all users in that tenant or mailbox.
+The Exchange Online PowerShell v2 module uses modern authentication and works with multifactor authentication (MFA) to connect to all Exchange related PowerShell environments in Microsoft 365.
+Admins can use Exchange Online PowerShell to disable connectors for an entire organization or a specific group mailbox.
+If a connector is disabled, it affects all users in that org or mailbox.
 You can't disable a connector for a few specific users.

-The tenant setting overrides the group setting.
-For example, if an admin enables connectors for the group and disables them on the tenant, connectors for the group are disabled.
+The organization setting overrides the group setting.
+For example, if an admin enables connectors for the group and disables the same connectors for the organization, then the connectors are disabled for the group.
 To enable a connector in Teams, [connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell?view=exchange-ps#connect-to-exchange-online-powershell-using-modern-authentication-with-or-without-mfa&preserve-view=true) using modern authentication with or without MFA.

 To enable or disable a connector, execute the following commands in Microsoft Exchange Online PowerShell:

 1. Open PowerShell as an administrator.
 1. Use the command `Import-Module ExchangeOnlineManagement` to import the Microsoft Exchange module.
-1. To disable connectors for the tenant, use the command `Set-OrganizationConfig -ConnectorsEnabled:$false`.
+1. To disable connectors in your organization, use the command `Set-OrganizationConfig -ConnectorsEnabled:$false`.
 1. To connect the admin account, use the command `Connect-ExchangeOnline -UserPrincipalName UPN -ExchangeEnvironmentName O365USGovGCCHigh`.
-Replace the User Principal Name (UPN) with your UPN.
+Replace `UPN` with your User Principal Name.
 1. To enable connectors for Teams, use the following commands.
 To disable connectors or actionable messages, set the value to `false` instead of `true` in the following commands.

    * `Set-OrganizationConfig -ConnectorsEnabled:$true`